Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective: Mean-Field Team Equilibrium Analysis

-Let us now denote the optimal policy pair for the representative team of type $\omega$ as $(\pi^*, \zeta^*)$, which of course depends on the mean field $g$.
-Then, we proceed toward computing a MFTE using this policy.
-In this regard, we first make a crucial observation.
+In this regard, let us first make a crucial observation.
 The optimal sensor policy $\zeta^*$ computed in Proposition \ref{Prop:Optimal_policy} is discontinuous at the point where $\operatorname{VoI}_k^\omega =0$.
 This makes it prohibitive to employ contraction-type arguments to establish the existence of a unique MFTE \cite{huang2007large,cui2021approximately}.
 Thus, our objective in what follows is to construct an approximation of the policy $\!\zeta^*\!$, by restricting it to a special class of policies, then leading to a unique (approximate) MFTE within that class.

 Let $\alpha>0$, and define a new policy $\hat{\zeta}:=\zeta^\alpha$ from which an action $\hat{\gamma}_k$ is chosen as follows: